 Cocktail party, birthday party, girls’ night out—throw your hair into a braided bun hairstyle and head out the door like you just spent hours and a small fortune on your hair.

 Braids are funky, buns are classic, and the combination of the two is sheer perfection.
 Don’t believe it?
-Check out the following 50 braided bun hairstyles.
+Check out these hairstyles.

 1. Box Braided Bun

 If you want to recreate this gorgeous hairstyle with a bun, you need to pin your long box braids on top of your head and create a big loop of hair.
 Use your favorite scarf and use it to keep your hairdo in one place.

 For this space bun hairstyle, you need to split your hair into two sections.
 Create two braids in shape if a heart, in the center of your back head, and two other twists on the sides.
 Pin them all in two low buns.